• Charging

 ✘ No option to share route to Google for real-time navigation from the app.
 And it let us choose chargers ‘along the route’, so we accidentally picked a Northbound charger on a Southbound journey!

-A newer name, EV Navigation, is a comprehensive solution for predicting the discharge rate of the battery with precision but it also manages to look simple.
+Back to the geeky end of route planning, EV Navigation, is a comprehensive solution for predicting the discharge rate of the battery with precision but it also manages to look simple.
 It calculates routes and takes the charging times into consideration.
 You can tell it how many people you have in the car and how you are likely to drive (sport, normal or eco), even the pressure in your tyres.
-This gives EV drivers the ability to optimise their drive time and spend the least amount of time necessary waiting at charging stations.
-If you don’t like the look for the charging stop they suggest, it’s very hard to find alternatives.

 ev navigation